ISLA-UH/libquantum/docs/libquantum/examples.md

 ### libquantum scales and export modules

 The scales module constructs standardized scales, such as frequency band scales, that libquantum relies on.
 The export module exports time scales and frequencies to screen.
-This example showcases
+We provide some examples that can be easily modified to any time scales in the known universe.

 **To run libquantum scales and export example:**

 In libquantum, inside examples folder: ```05_using_libquantum_scales.py```.